 Inside the Capri Diaper Cover, there are "stay-put" flaps to keep inserts in place.
 Use the Capri Cover with absorbent Capri Inserts.
 You can also use prefolds, other types of inserts and even disposable inserts.
 When changing your baby's diaper, the Capri can be wiped clean and reused as long as it isn't soiled.

-Size Chart for (One Size):
+Size Chart for One Size (Size 2):

 Fabric content: 100% polyester

 Made in the USA!